 The due date to file GSTR-9C is the same as due date for submitting the Annual returns in GSTR-9.
 Hence, the GSTR-9C must be filed on or before 31st December of the year subsequent to the relevant FY under audit.
 The due date can be extended by the Government if deemed necessary.
 For instance, the GSTR-9C due date for FY 2023-24 is 31st December 2024.

-The taxpayer must prepare this GST Reconciliation statement.
-Any differences between the sales, tax, or input tax credit details reported in all the GST returns and the Audited Accounts must be reported therein with the reasons for the differences.
+The taxpayer must prepare this GST reconciliation statement.
+Any differences between sales, taxes, or input tax credit details reported in all the GST returns and the audited accounts must be reported therein with the reasons for the differences.

 This statement acts as a base for the GST authorities to verify the correctness of the GST returns filed by the taxpayers after a self-certification.